Connect With Us

 Lieutenant Balistreri has been awarded the Navy Commendation Medal, the Navy Achievement Medal (two awards), and various unit and campaign awards.

 Walk-ins are welcome.

 Lieutenant Tanner Poach is a proud Minnesota native and graduate of the University of North Dakota.
 While attending UND, he earned several flight ratings and certifications including his CFI and CFII.
-In December 2011 he graduated magna cum laude with a bachelor of science in commercial aviation.
-He was later commissioned in May 2012 following Officer Candidate School in Newport, Rhode Island.
-He earned his “Wings of Gold” in Aug 2013 at NAS Corpus Christi, Texas, and subsequently reported to VQ-7 to begin Fleet Replacement Training in the E-6B Mercury.
+In December 2011 he graduated magna cum laude with a bachelor of science in aeronautics and major in commercial aviation.
+He later participated in Officer Candidate School at Newport, Rhode Island and was commissioned in May 2012.
+He earned his “Wings of Gold” in August of 2013 at NAS Corpus Christi, Texas, and subsequently reported to VQ-7 to begin Fleet Replacement Training in the E-6B Mercury.

 In 2014, Lieutenant Poach was assigned to the “Shadows” of Fleet Air Reconnaissance Squadron Four (VQ-4) at Tinker Air Force Base in Oklahoma City.
-During his tour, he achieved his Aircraft Commander and Mission Commander qualifications.
-He also led several independently deployed aircrews in operations supporting various USSTRATCOM missions and exercises.
-His collateral duties included Aircraft Division Officer, Operations Admin Officer, Deployed Schedules Officer and Flight Officer.
-In February 2017 Lieutenant Poach was assigned to Marquette NROTC where he is an assistant professor of naval science and the freshman midshipmen adviser.
+During his tour, he earned his Aircraft Commander and Mission Commander qualifications.
+He was responsible for leading several independently deployed aircrews in operations supporting various USSTRATCOM missions and exercises.
+His collateral duties included Aircraft Division Officer, Operations Administration Officer, Deployed Schedules Officer and Flight Schedules Officer.

 Tuesday – Friday: 0900–1500; or by appointment